 "Acquisition Strategy Review Panel (ASRP)" means an oversight group that conducts a review after completion of the market research report and the Business Case Analysis (BCA) and prior to development of the acquisition plan to analyze and approve the proposed contracting approach.
 The HCA is the chairman and clearance authority; unless the SPE requires an ASRP, in which case the SPE is the ASRP chair.
 Panel members shall include the following: DLA Acquisition Director; DLA Logistics Operations Director; DLA Information Operations Director; DLA Comptroller; HCA and/or Director or Commander of contracting office; Technical, Program, or Service Manager of procuring organization; and the Military Service Program or Technical Manager.
 Panel advisors shall include the following: DLA Competition Advocate (COMPAD); DLA General Counsel; DLA Small Business Programs Director; and, for acquisition of services, the SSM and Component Level Lead (CLL) and Portfolio Manager.
-"Bridge contract" means a non-competitive contract/order or contract/order extension with an existing contractor to bridge the time between the original end of that contractor's contract/order (following exercise of all options or extension provisions meeting the requirements of FAR 17.207) and the competitive award of a follow-on contract/order.
+"Bridge action or bridge contract" means a non-competitive action to retain the current or similar product or service as a result of delay in the negotiation and award of a follow-on contract.
+Bridge actions require a justification, including, but not limited to, formal justification and approval (FAR Part 6 or Subpart 13.5), limited sources justification (FAR Subpart 8.4), and exception to fair opportunity (FAR Subpart 16.5).
+The definition excludes acquisitions not exceeding the SAT and exercise of all options or extension provisions meeting the requirements of FAR 17.207.
+The definition includes the award of a bridge contract to other than the existing contractor.
+(Reference Joint Deputy Defense Chief Management Officer and Undersecretary of Defense for Acquisition and Sustainment memorandum, SUBJECT: Bridge Action Reduction Measures and Reporting Requirement, dated January 31, 2018, Attachment 1 (https://dlamil.dps.mil/sites/Acquisition/Shared%20Documents/Forms/AllItems.aspx?FolderCTID=0 x01200080FADA3E9BBF764593CF2E25DC6FA477&id=%2Fsites%2FAcquisition%2FShared%20 Documents%2FJ%2D71%2FPROCLTR%20Archive%2FPolicy%20Memos%20and%20Reports%20 %2D%20varied%2FJoint%20Dep%20CMO%20USD%28AT%26L%29%20Memorandum%2C%20 Bridge%20Action%20Reduction%20Measures%20and%20Reporting%20Requirement%201%2D31 %2D18%2Epdf&parent=%2Fsites%2FAcquisition%2FShared%20Documents%2FJ%2D71%2FPRO CLTR%20Archive%2FPolicy%20Memos%20and%20Reports%20%2D%20varied).